toraverse/sakura-dex-bot/README.md

 * **Max Quote Balance Utilization**: The maximum sum of all bid orders in quote currency (currently set to `300`).
 * **Max Base Balance Utilization**: The maximum sum of all ask orders in base currency (currently set to `0.1`).
 * **Refresh Orders**: The interval at which the bot refreshes its orders (currently set to `21000` milliseconds).
+* **Price Step Levels**: An array that tells the bot at what intervals from the mid price to place the orders (Currently set to [0.3,0.6,0.9], which will set the first order at a price 0.3% away from mid-price, second at 0.6% and third at 0.9%)
+* **Wallet Allocation**: An array that tells the bot what should be the allocation for the corresponding price steps (Currently set to [30,30,40], which will give the first order at 30% allocation from the wallet balance, second also at 30% and third at 40%)

+_Note: The number of items in the Price Step Levels array and the Wallet allocation array must be equal.
+The total sum of items in the wallet allocation array must be less than 100._

 **Running the Bot**